 CDH 5.1 provided full support for the BucketCache block cache.
 CDH 5.2 deprecates usage of SlabCache in favor of BucketCache.
-To configure BucketCache, see BucketCache Block Cache on page 287
+To configure BucketCache, see BucketCache Block Cache on page 277 hbase> user_permissions '' hbase> user_permissions '.'

-Changed Syntax of user_permissions Shell Command
+Changed Syntax of user\permissions Shell Command

-The pattern-matching behavior for the user_permissions HBase Shell command has changed.
+The pattern-matching behavior for the user\permissions HBase Shell command has changed.
 Previously, either of the following two commands would return permissions of all known users in HBase: